 The advertising leaves out the fact that Ooredoo's service quickly vanishes the minute you venture beyond the cities or major airports (my signal blipped out a few miles away from Heho airport headed to Pindaya).
 This may already have changed by the time you read this, as I passed by Ooredoo's cellular tower under construction in downtown Pindaya the next day.

 If Internet access is important to you, then get an Ooredoo SIM card.
-I bought mine for about MMK 4,000, and they also gave me free 1GB Internet access on top of the package I'd purchased, for a total of 2GB!
-But I only had a connection in Yangon, Bagan, and Mandalay.
+It included free 1GB Internet access on top of the package I'd purchased, for a total of 2GB!
+But it only had a connection in Yangon, Bagan, and Mandalay.
 Inle Lake and Pindaya, sadly, were dead zones.

 Telenor: For the Cheapest SIM Card

-Telenor was my fall-back SIM in Pindaya, when I was panicky from going a full 24 hours without talking to my family back home.
-I appreciated their ample coverage in Pindaya, along with the fact that their prepaid SIM cost no more than MMK 1,500 (about $1.25) at the time of purchase.
+Telenor was my fall-back SIM in Pindaya when I was panicky from going a full 24 hours without talking to my family back home.
+I appreciated their ample coverage in Pindaya, along with the fact that their prepaid SIM was also low-cost.

 Unlike Ooredoo, Telenor focused more on wider coverage straight out of the gate; they've already overtaken Ooredoo in cellular coverage, despite having launched later.
 Their Internet access is OK, in my opinion, although a little more expensive than Ooredoo's despite their slower download speeds.

 Do What the Locals Do: Buy More Than One